filamentgroup/politespace/README.md

 This script now works reliably cross-browser with `<input type="number">`.
 It should be noted that independent of `politespace`, WebKit removes the value on blur when a user types or a script adds a non-numeric character in the field, for example: `myElement.value = "1,000"`.
 We’re now creating a proxy element on top of the form element to workaround this issue and display the formatted value.

 Make sure your `maxlength` value is large enough to allow for the addition of the whitespace.

+### data-delimiter

+The default delimiter is a space, but you can add `data-delimiter` to customize to a different character.

 ### [Demo](http://filamentgroup.github.io/politespace/demo/demo.html)